 A fraglet is a structured, portable unit of characteristics within a given domain.
 It is composed of human-readable descriptive fields (a title, a brief summary, a detailed narrative, categorical tags, and domain-specific extensions) alongside a high-dimensional vector embedding derived from those fields.
 The dual representation matters: a fraglet is legible to people and computable by machines at the same time.

 The term combines fragment with the diminutive -let.
 A fraglet is intentionally small: it captures a single facet, not a comprehensive profile.
-A jazz listener's late-night sensibility is one fraglet; their weekend brunch taste might be another.
+A jazz listener's late-night sensibility is one fraglet; their weekend brunch preferences might be another.
 A neighbourhood's architectural character is one fraglet; its dining scene is a separate one.

 Characteristics are not monolithic.
 A person's relationship with music is not one thing.
 A venue's identity is not one thing.
-By making the unit of exchange a single facet rather than a complete portrait, fraglets stay small enough to share and specific enough to match against.
+By making the unit of exchange a single facet rather than a complete portrait, fraglets stay small enough to share and specific enough to be useful.
 Multiple fraglets can be combined to build a richer picture when needed, without requiring any single fraglet to carry the full burden of description.

 Fraglets are not limited to describing people.
 A venue, a neighbourhood, a product, a team, or a service can all be described by fraglets.
 The schema makes no assumption about what the subject is, only that its characteristics can be expressed in structured natural language and compared by semantic similarity.